Strategic Prevention Framework Partnerships For Success II (SPF PFS II)

 Brief description of PFS II Project in Wisconsin:

 Wisconsin is using a comprehensive evidence-based prevention approach focusing on two goals: 1) Reduce the non-medical/unauthorized availability of and access to prescription drugs among 12-25 year olds within sub-recipient geographic areas; and 2) Establish a statewide systematic surveillance system to identify prescription drug misuse and abuse.

 In order to achieve these goals, Wisconsin has identified six measurable objectives: 1) Raise awareness among parents, youth, patients, and healthcare providers; 2) Increase sub-recipient’s surveillance system capacity in order to identify and track emerging prescription drug-related trends; 3) Increase the proper disposal of expired and unused prescription drugs in sub-recipient communities; 4) Enhance law enforcement’s capacity to address unauthorized prescription drug use by building bridges between law enforcement and community-based prescription drug misuse and abuse prevention efforts.; 5) Increase the availability of disaggregated data; and 6) Increase collaborative efforts among state departments and local county/tribal service agencies in order to align relevant prescription drug information into a state-wide surveillance system.
 Wisconsin will address these objectives by implementing the following six strategies:

 PFS II Materials

-Wisconsin County Prescription Drug Abuse Risk and Consequence Data Table - data used to rank Wisconsin's 72 counties on prescription drug risk and consequence indicators.
+Wisconsin County Prescription Drug Abuse Risk and Consequence Data Table (PDF, 169KB) - data used to rank Wisconsin's 72 counties on prescription drug risk and consequence indicators.